This section will provide an overview of Charmed Operator Framework constructs provided to charm authors.

 Unit running the code.
 Charm authors can also access arbitrary applications and units from the model with the

-Sometimes, it is useful to be able to take a peek into the future, to see how many peers a unit might have.
+Sometimes, it is useful to be able to take a peek into the future, to see how many units an application might have.
 An application that can run in HA mode may want to know whether it is a single unit, or part of a cluster, for example, without waiting for its peers to come online.

 It is important to treat this future knowledge carefully.
 A human operator may change their plans, and add or remove units.
 Or a deploy issue may change the number and identity of units.